 Individual Course(s) & University Withdrawals

-All probation and dismissal rules apply regardless of the circumstances of the withdrawal.
-For more information, see General Academic Regulations related to Academic Probation and Academic Dismissal in the Bulletin.
+All probation and exclusion rules apply regardless of the circumstances of the withdrawal.
+For more information, see General Academic Regulations related to Academic Probation and Academic Dismissal.

 No student shall be withdrawn from a course for lack of a prerequisite after the end of one calendar week from the beginning of the term.

 No refund is available for a reduction in hours due to individual course withdrawals that occur after the drop/add period.